 The support from the congregation has been most encouraging.
-As a result of their generosity and sacrificial giving the congregation has continued to meet the high financial target set by the Church of Scotland, and at the same time has given support (in addition to our missionaries) to other causes, in particular, a sum of £11,308 divided between two projects: a Tearfund programme to assist refugees in Nigeria, and repair of a Scripture Union facility in East Lothian.
+As a result of their generosity and sacrificial giving the congregation has continued to meet the high financial target set by the Church of Scotland, and at the same time has given support (in addition to our missionaries) to other causes, in particular, a sum of £11,657 divided between two projects: The Well Multicultural Advice Centre (£2,000) and the Scottish Bible Society translation work in Africa (£9,657).

-The post of Student Outreach Worker (funded by designated gifts from the congregation) has been filled by a Mandarin speaker, who has greatly assisted our ministry to students and boosted our efforts to reach out to the Chinese community, who form a significant part of the parish.
+The post of Student Outreach Worker (funded by designated gifts from the congregation) has been held by a Mandarin speaker, who has greatly assisted our ministry to students and boosted our efforts to reach out to the Chinese community, who form a significant part of the parish.
 The Home Office granted a Tier 5 visa, permitting our appointee to work for us for two years with effect from 8th January 2018.
+That post has now come to an end and following re-advertisement, the worker has been re-appointed, and a new Tier 2 visa has been granted to permit the worker to take up a three-year appointment wef 1 February 2020.

-So the congregation has not only sustained all of the previous commitments set out in 2017, but has developed new outreach initiatives (see below).
+So the congregation has sustained all of the previous commitments set out in 2019.